 The Riesenrad became famous partly due to its appearance in the classic 1949 film 'The Third Man' where Orson Welles takes a ride on the giant wheel.

 The enormous wheel turns at a speed of just 75 cm per second (30").
 From a height of about 64 meter (210ft) you have a great view over the Prater.

 The Riesenrad is part of a historic fun-fair, the Wurstelprater, also referred to as Volksprater.
 It offers a variety of roller coasters, merry-go-rounds, ghost trains, bumper cars and other attractions.

 Today's Wurstelprater is modernized version of an older amusement park which burned down in 1945, at the end of the Second World War.
 A small museum at Prater, the Pratermuseum, recounts the magic of the Alte Wurstelprater with photos, paintings, billboards and even old slot-machines.

-The heart of Prater is formed by the 600 ha (1500 acres) large Grüner Prater, a nature park with woodland, ponds, streams and meadows.
+The heart of Prater is formed by the six hundred hectare (1500 acres) large Grüner Prater, a nature park with woodland, ponds, streams and meadows.

-The Hauptallee, a 4.7 km 3 mile) long avenue lined with chestnut trees, cuts through the park and leads from the Riesenrad southeast towards the Lusthaus, an 18th century pavilion originally built as a hunting lodge, but today home to a restaurant.
+The Hauptallee, a 4.7 km (3 mile) long avenue lined with chestnut trees, cuts through the park and leads from the Riesenrad southeast towards the Lusthaus, an eighteenth-century pavilion originally built as a hunting lodge, but today home to a restaurant.

 People enjoy walking or biking through Prater, but one alternative is a miniature railway, the Liliputbahn, which makes a four km tour along the Hauptallee with three stops: Praterstern near the Riesenrad, Rotunda in the middle, and Stadion near the large football stadion, which is situated halfway towards the Lusthaus.